Enhancing Preference-based Linear Bandits via Human Response Time: Introduction

-In this paper, we propose leveraging an implicit form of human feedback---response time---to provide additional information about preference strength.
-Unlike explicit feedback, response time is typically effortless and unobtrusive to measure~\cite{clithero2018response} and provides valuable complementary information beyond what choices alone can offer~\citep{clithero2018improving,alos2021time}.
-For instance, consider an online retailer that repeatedly presents users with two options: purchase or skip a recommended product~\citep{konovalov2019revealed}.
-Most users skip products most of the time~\citep{karpov2022instance}, resulting in a probability of skipping close to $1$ across most products.
-As a result, the choices themselves don't convey how strongly a product is liked or disliked, making it difficult for the retailer to identify the user's preferences.
-In such cases, response time provides a useful solution.
-Psychological research has shown an inverse relationship between response time and preference strength~\citep{clithero2018response}: users who strongly prefer to skip a product do so quickly, while longer response times may indicate weaker preferences.
-Thus, even when choices seem similar, response time can reveal subtle differences in preference strength.
+In this paper, we propose leveraging \textit{implicit human feedback}, specifically response times, to provide additional insights into preference strength.
+Unlike explicit feedback, response time is unobtrusive and effortless to measure~\citep{clithero2018response}, offering valuable information that complements binary choices~\citep{clithero2018improving,alos2021time}.
+For instance, consider an online retailer that repeatedly presents users with a binary query, whether to purchase or skip a recommended product~\citep{konovalov2019revealed}.
+Since most users skip products most of the time~\citep{karpov2022instance}, the probability of skipping becomes nearly 1 for most items.
+This lack of variation in choices makes it difficult to assess how much a user likes or dislikes any specific product, limiting the system's ability to accurately infer their preferences.
+Response time can help overcome this limitation.
+Psychological research shows an inverse relationship between response time and preference strength~\citep{clithero2018response}: users who strongly prefer to skip a product tend to do so quickly, while longer response times can indicate weaker preferences.
+Thus, even when choices appear similar, response time can uncover subtle differences in preference strength, helping to accelerate preference learning.